 - Understand the important role that money plays in our lives and how money is earned.

 From the beginnings of enterprise teaching in our EYFS we endeavour to instill an understanding of money in our pupils.
 This is through coin recognition, choices about spending and saving and feelings about money including keeping money safe.
+Year groups complete financial literacy lessons each term following the Natwest Money Sense Programme.

 The teaching of enterprise at Biggin Hill Primary Academy is carefully designed, planned and implemented to ensure that all pupils are challenged to fulfil their potential.

-Enterprise lessons are further enhanced by our annual Christmas fayre when the whole school is dedicated to researching, designing and making a product to sell to families and the local community.
+Enterprise lessons are further enhanced by our annual Christmas Fair when the whole school is dedicated to researching, designing and making a product to sell to families and the local community.
 In addition to this we aim to offer exciting experiences such as: Global Entrepreneurship Primary Day, £5 Blossom and Roots to Roof project.
 All of these include working with local businesses and provides an insight into different businesses and job opportunities.

 Throughout the enterprise curriculum the school aims to ensure all pupils have the opportunity to develop their Big 13 Skills.
 These include: